videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

 	Presentation* : The id of the presentation if you do not know this please contact Videojuicer width		  : The width to embed the video at in pixels ( note you do not need the px i.e use 800 not 800px)
-	height        : The height at which to embed the video again in pixals seed		  : Your Videojuicer seed ID please contact Videojuicer if you are unsure as to what this is
+	height        : The height at which to embed the video again in pixels seed		  : Your Videojuicer seed ID please contact Videojuicer if you are unsure as to what this is

 *Required